Leo-J-Skola/Backend_Grupp/README.md

 This project is our custom-built version of **Airbnb**, featuring core functionalities such as **user management**, **property listings**, and **booking services**.
 All data is stored using **MongoDB**.

-Our current focus is a **refactor of the booking system** to enhance performance and scalability.
+Our current focus is a **refactor of the booking system** to enhance performance, scalability and bug fixes.

 ---